CallmeOnichan/IBM-Cloud-Project/README.md

 # IBM-Cloud-Project
-Detect and classify power system faults using ML models like Random Forest and SVM.
-Trained on voltage/current data to identify fault types (e.g., LG, LL, LLL).
-Built with IBM Watsonx GUI.
-Helps ensure power grid stability with fast fault detection.
+⚡ Power System Fault Detection & Classification
+This project focuses on detecting and classifying power system faults using machine learning models such as Random Forest and SVM.
+The goal is to distinguish between normal and fault conditions (like line-to-ground, line-to-line, and three-phase faults) using electrical measurements such as voltage and current phasors.

+🛠 Features
+Fault classification using supervised ML algorithms

+Input features: voltage and current magnitudes and angles GUI-based training and testing interface

+Model evaluation and performance metrics

+Kaggle dataset used for training and testing

+📦 Technologies Used

+IBM Cloud Lite (deployment-ready)

+📁 Dataset
+Kaggle: Power System Faults Dataset